-TheSky supports the Gaia Star Catalog
+TheSky with Gaia DR3 Star Catalog Support

 |Be sure to maintain your software subscription to get access to the latest software installers and updates!||What is Gaia DR3?|

-What is the Gaia Star Catalog?
+What is the Gaia Data Release 3?

 Why do I need Gaia stars?

-The entire Gaia DR2 catalog consumes over 1.2 TB of disc space and can be downloaded from the Gaia archive page.
-When the complete catalog is present, TheSkyX Professional Edition’s Sky Chart displays every star from the Gaia catalog and the accompanying “metadata.”
+The native Gaia DR3 dataset contains over 1.2 terrabytes (TB) of star data.
+The entire database can be downloaded from the Gaia archive page.
+When the complete dataset is present, TheSky Professional Edition’s Sky Chart displays every star from the Gaia catalog and can access the accompanying star “metadata.”

-Table 1: Gaia Catalog Subsets
+Table 1: Gaia DR3 Subset Databases

 |Catalog Name||Number of Stars||Limiting |